 Category Effects System functionality Confidentiality Integrity Availability 1 Those systems, failure of which will not lead to dangerous situations for human safety, safety of the vessel and / or threat to the environment.
-Monitoring function for informational / administrative tasks Low Moderate Low 11 Those systems, failure of which could eventually lead to dangerous situations for human safety, safety of the vessel and / or threat to the environment.
-Alarm and monitoring functions Control functions which are necessary to maintain the ship in its normal operational and habitable conditions Moderate High Moderate Those systems, failure of which could immediately Control functions for maintaining the vessel's propulsion Moderate High High
+Monitoring function for informational / administrative tasks Low Moderate Low II Those systems, failure of which could eventually lead to dangerous situations for human safety, safety of the vessel and / or threat to the environment.
+Alarm and monitoring functions Control functions which are necessary to maintain the ship in its normal operational and habitable conditions Moderate High Moderate Those systems, failure of which could immediately lead to dangerous situations for human safety, safety of the vessel and / or threat to the environment.
+Control functions for maintaining the vessel's propulsion and steering Safety functions Moderate High High